iobis/manual/access.md

 <div class="callbox-blue">

 `r fontawesome::fa("flag", fill="darkblue", prefer_type="solid")` When you download data from the Mapper or full export, the data you will receive is flattened into one table with occurrence plus event data. eMoF data tables are separate upon request.
 However when you download a dataset from the OBIS homepage or dataset page, all tables (Event, Occurrence, eMoF) are separate files.
+By default absence records are not included in downloads and can be obtained through the API or the robis package.

 </div>